 7 Automatic Doors

-In Heron’s design, the doors of the temple would not open when just anyone approached.
-They would only open when a fire was lit on an altar.
-The heat of the fire warmed the air held in the hollow altar, and the expanding air drove water into a bucket.
-The heavy bucket pulled on a rope and opened the doors.[4]
+In Heron’s scheme, the temple doors would remain shut until a fire was lit on the altar.
+The heat warmed the air trapped within the hollow altar, causing it to expand and push water into a bucket.
+The heavy bucket, in turn, tugged a rope that flung the doors open.

 6 Steam Power